TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 ### March

 :office: Vendor: Coinkite<br>
-:iphone: Product: COLDCARD<br>
+:iphone: Product: Coldcard<br>
 :scroll: Title: Supply Chain Attack with attacker controlled Firmware<br>
-:nerd_face: Detail: The COLDCARD does a factory reset when an existing PIN is changed to an empty PIN , contrary to COLDCARD’s claims that a factory reset is impossible.
+:nerd_face: Detail: The Coldcard does a factory reset when an existing PIN is changed to an empty PIN , contrary to Coldcard’s claims that a factory reset is impossible.
 This can be used to distribute tampered devices without much effort.
-COLDCARD has not patched the issue to date.<br>
+Coldcard has not patched the issue to date.<br>
 :poop: Bug: Bad PIN check / zero condition<br>
 :sunglasses: Reporter: TheCharlatan<br>
 :mega: Explanation from vendor: <https://blog.coinkite.com/supply-chain-trust-minimized/><br>
-:dart: Explanation from reporter: <https://thecharlatan.github.io/COLDCARD-Supply-Chain/><br>
+:dart: Explanation from reporter: <https://thecharlatan.github.io/Coldcard-Supply-Chain/><br>

 :office: Vendor: Trezor<br>
 :iphone: Product: Model T<br>